mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 Months later in this commercial paper's lifecycle, the current owner (Hedgematic) wishes to **redeem** the commercial paper "0001" at face value and get a return on the investment outlay.
 Typically, a client application would perform this task with a valid identity.
 For testing purposes, we can use the IBM Blockchain VS Code extension to do this.

-1. Still connected to the `Hedgematic` Gateway, highlight the `redeem` transaction and right-click ...
+1. Still connected to the `Org2`  (Hedgematic proxy) Gateway, this time highlight the `redeem` transaction and right-click ...
 "Submit Transaction."
 A pop-up window will appear.

-2. When prompted, copy and paste the following parameters (incl. the double-quotes) **inside** the square brackets, `[]`, and hit ENTER, then hit ENTER again (to skip Transient Data and Peer Targeting):
+2. When prompted, copy/paste the following parameters (incl. the double-quotes) **inside** the square brackets, `[]`, and hit ENTER, then hit ENTER again (to skip Transient Data and Peer Targeting):

   ```
 "MagnetoCorp","00001","Hedgematic","2020-11-30"
   ```

 3. Check the message (in the output pane) indicating that this `redeem` transaction was successfully submitted.

 4. Disconnect from the `Hedgematic` Gateway using the disconnect icon (click the Fabric Gateways title to see the icon)

 Well done!
-You've completed the transaction lifecycle; now its time to do some queries!
+You've completed a full commercial paper transaction lifecycle; now its time to do some queries on the data.

-### Step 6.
+### Step 5.
 Test a simple query in the upgraded contract using the VS Code extension

 Let's test out a simply query you added, with some ledger data: